 What must the length of the steel beam be?

-An aluminium pendulum used to drive a grandfather clock has a length m and a mass at temperature .
+An aluminum pendulum used to drive a grandfather clock has a length m and a mass at temperature .
 The clock can be modeled as a physical pendulum consisting of a rod oscillating around one of its ends.
 Determine the percent increase in the period of the clock if the temperature increases by , assuming the length of the rod changes linearly with temperature, where .
-Use a value of for , the linear temperature coefficient of expansion of aluminium.
+Use a value of for , the linear temperature coefficient of expansion of aluminum.